Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 In response to an alternative response assessment, the department shall do the following:

-• Provide referral services to, and monitor support services for, the person responsible for the child's welfare, the substance-exposed newborn, and other children under the same care as may be necessary for their well-being
+• Provide referral services to and monitor support services for the person responsible for the child's welfare, the substance-exposed newborn, and other children under the same care as may be necessary for their well-being and safety

 • Develop a POSC for the substance-exposed newborn

-A POSC may be approached through the use of a family team, multidisciplinary team, family team decision-making, through individual contacts, or a combination of these.
-Use of a team approach that includes service providers and other informal supports is encouraged but not required.
-The primary purpose of a multidisciplinary approach to review reported cases of substance exposed newborns is to provide:
+A POSC may be approached using a family team, a family-centered engagement (FCE) meeting, individual contacts, or a combination of these.
+Use of a team approach that includes service providers, safety support persons, and other informal supports is encouraged but not required.

 Services for the Infant

-The POSC must include, but is not limited to, services and supports for the newborn, including the following:
+The POSC must include, but is not limited to, services and supports for the infant, including the following:

-• Safe housing that protects the infant from environmental exposure to substances and persons under the influence of substances
+• Safe housing that protects the infant from environmental exposure to substances and individuals under the influence of substances

 • A general day-to-day plan for caring for the infant, including the caregiver's understanding of the special care needs of the infant and the ability to provide such care